cgrhyu/cgrhyu.github.io/publications/2025-freemusco.md

 </section>

+## Abstract
+We propose FreeMusco, a motion-free framework that jointly learns latent representations and control policies for musculoskeletal characters.
+By leveraging the musculoskeletal model as a strong prior, our method enables energy-aware and morphology-adaptive locomotion to emerge without motion data.
+The framework generalizes across human, non-human, and synthetic morphologies, where distinct energy-efficient strategies naturally appear—for example, quadrupedal gaits in Chimanoid versus bipedal gaits in Humanoid.
+The latent space and corresponding control policy are constructed from scratch, without demonstration, and enable downstream tasks such as goal navigation and path following—representing, to our knowledge, the first motion-free method to provide such capabilities.
+FreeMusco learns diverse and physically plausible locomotion behaviors through model-based reinforcement learning, guided by the locomotion objective that combines control, balancing, and biomechanical terms.
+To better capture the periodic structure of natural gait, we introduce a temporally averaged loss formulation, which compares simulated and target states over a time window rather than on a per-frame basis.
+We further encourage behavioral diversity by randomizing target poses and energy levels during training, enabling locomotion to be flexibly modulated in both form and intensity at runtime.
+Together, these results demonstrate that versatile and adaptive locomotion control can emerge without motion capture, offering a new direction for simulating movement in characters where data collection is impractical or impossible.

 ## Video
 <div id="iframe_container"> <div id="iframe">
 <iframe width="1198" height="674" src="https://www.youtube.com/embed/YFNKLzUQ0zk" title="FreeMusco: Motion-Free Learning of Latent Control for Morphology-Adaptive Locomotion in Musculoske.." frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>